 Calor's verification is deliberately bounded:

-• 5-second timeout per contract (configurable via --verification-timeout)
+• 5-second timeout per contract (configurable via --verification-timeout on compile or --timeout on calor verify)

 • Graceful degradation to runtime checks